mharj/quantum-sequence/README.md

 	deserialize: (buffer: Buffer) => new Set(zod.array(dataSchema).parse(JSON.parse(buffer.toString()))),
 	validator: (data: Set<Data>) => setDataSchema.safeParse(data).success,
 };
-const driver = new MemoryStorageDriver('QuantumSetDriver', bufferSerializer); // MemoryStorageDriver as example driver
+const driver = new MemoryStorageDriver('QuantumSetDriver', bufferSerializer, null); // MemoryStorageDriver as example driver

 // Create a new QuantumSet instance with a tachyon-drive storage driver
 // ⚠️Warning⚠️: if using non-primitive types, you must get actual value first from values() method before call "delete" or "has" methods as hydrate will replace the object reference (manually or via updates) and the reference will be lost.